Emily Schild

 Emily Jane Schild (born August 19, 1998, in Fort Wayne, Indiana) is an American artistic gymnast.
-She has been a member of the U.S. National team since 2015 and made her international debut at the 2015 City of Jesolo Trophy.
+She was a member of the U.S. National Team from 2015 to 2017 and made her international debut at the 2015 City of Jesolo Trophy.
 At the 2015 Pan-American Games in Toronto, she was part of the gold-winning US team.

 Personal life

 Emily Jane Schild was born on August 19, 1998, in Fort Wayne, Indiana, parents David and Maria Schild.
 The family moved to North Carolina when Schild was around 5 years old.

 A member of the National Honor Society, Schild was homeschooled through the NCVP and graduated high school in 2017.
 Schild attended the University of Georgia and competed on their gymnastics program.

 Gymnastics career

 2013–14: Level 10 and Junior International Elite

 Schild qualified to the 2013 Nastia Liukin Cup as a Level 10 athlete and finished nineteenth all-around.
 Later in the season, she tested for Junior International Elite and qualified for the 2013 U.S. Classic.
 Later, she advanced to the 2013 P&G U.S. Nationals and was twenty-fifth all-around and eighth on vault.

 Schild was nursing an injury during 2014 and was forced to sit out the whole season.